noamjgal/Surreal-Fragmentation/TLV/data-processing/README.md

-# TLV Pipeline Documentation
+# Data Processing Pipeline Documentation

 ## Overview
-The TLV pipeline processes GPS and digital activity data to analyze fragmentation patterns and their relationships with mobility and emotional outcomes.
-The pipeline consists of several interconnected Python scripts that handle different aspects of data processing and analysis.
+The Data Processing pipeline processes GPS and digital activity data to analyze fragmentation patterns and their relationships with mobility and emotional outcomes.
+The pipeline consists of functional scripts that handle different aspects of data processing to prepare the data for hypothesis testing.

-## Pipeline Flow
+## Data ProcessingPipeline

 1. **Data Preprocessing** (`TLV-preprocess.py`)
    - Loads raw GPS and app usage data